xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

     /latestdata/{name}                      : return latest data for space {name}
     /latestdata/{[name0, name1, ...]}       : return latest data for spaces [name0, name1, ...]
     /reference?n                            : return the last n reference measurements for all spaces
+    /command/{cd}?id=y?mac=w?val=z?async=0/1: execute command cd with specified id, mac and/or data val.
+If async is given and set to 1, it will not wait for execution to be completed
+    /devicedefinitions?cmd=x?mac=w?def=z    : manipulate device definitions (read, delete, add) /disconnect?mac=w                       : disconnect device with mac w

+_Not available for embedded builds:_

     /reference/{name}?n                     : return oly the last n reference measurements for space {name}
     /reference/{[name0, ...]}?n             : return the last n reference measurements for spaces [name0, name1, ...]
     /series/reference?x0?x1                 : return reference data for all spaces in an interval (time is epoch time in seconds)